Mofahdi/almaBTE_io/ITC calculations preparation inputs/README.md

-## steps of running almaBTE VCABuilder and steadyMonteCarlo jobs:
+## steps to run almaBTE VCABuilder and steadyMonteCarlo jobs:
 1. go to h-GaN and 1443429 folders and make sure that POSCAR, FORCE_CONSTANTS, and FORCE_CONSTANTS_3RD
 <br>FORCE_CONSTANTS and FORCE_CONSTANTS_3RD are fake.
 They only exist there to show an example
 2. inside h-GaN and 1443429 folders, run: `python VCA_inputs.py` which uses methods from class ***almaBTE_in*** in **almaBTE_io.py** script